 Number of blog posts published

 Figures 4a and 4b show the number of new blog posts published each month (blue bars) and the accumulated number of blog posts published in previous months (‘old’ posts; red line).
-Figure 4a provides statistics to end December 2020 and Figure 4b provides statistics from January 2021 onwards.
-(NB Figures 4a and 4b use different scales on the vertical axis.)
+Figure 4a provides statistics to the end of December 2020 and Figure 4b provides statistics from January 2021 onwards.
+(NB Figures 4a and 4b use different scales on the vertical axis on the right hand side.)

 Additional information: From April 2017 the number of blog posts published each month was deliberately reduced compared with earlier months.
 Since then there has been a regular publication schedule of one blog post per week (very occasionally two), with a two week break from late December to early January.
-To avoid a significant back-log of blog posts building up, two blog posts per week were published in February 2021.
+To avoid a significant backlog of blog posts building up, two blog posts per week were published in February 2021 and again for part of August and September 2021.
+Publication of the Stakeholder Engagement Primer also increased the number of blog posts between October and December 2021.

 Number of visitors and views per month